Ukrainian refugee crisis: Sweden

-Since Russia's invasion of Ukraine on 24 February 2022, Sweden has received approximately 50,000 Ukrainian refugees.
+By January 2025, Sweden had received about 50,000 Ukrainian refugees since Russia's invasion of Ukraine on 24 February 2022.

 In January 2023, 8500 of them had left Sweden again.
 Meanwhile, new refugees continued to arrive, and by January 2025, there were 46.500 Ukrainian refugees in Sweden.
 These refugees are covered by the EU's Mass Refugee Directive, which grants them temporary residence permits until 4 March 2026.

 Ukrainian refugees in Sweden have faced significant challenges in adapting to their new lives, including language barriers, difficulties accessing healthcare, and finding employment.
 There have been concerns about the risk of labor exploitation among Ukrainian refugees, particularly due to their vulnerable legal and economic situation.
 There have also been reports indicating that female Ukrainian refugees have been subjected to sexual exploitation.

 However, their situation has gradually improved.
 There have been positive developments in almost all aspects.
 For example, there has been an increase in the rates of employment and the proportion of Ukrainian refugees who have acquired Swedish language skills.
 Many Ukrainians are content with their life in Sweden and grateful for the support they have received.
 Since November 2024, new regulations have allowed a large group that was previously ineligible to now register as residents.
 This means, among other things, that they have broader access to healthcare services beyond the emergency services that were initially provided.